kevincantstop/todo-demo/README.md

 The restful servers can be scaled very easily, just need to change the `REST_INSTANCES=4`.
 As the load balancer is stateless, so the load balancer server can also be scaled easily.
+Due to the configuration for now, the load balancer is scaled based on the number of the CPUs.

 ### `yarn start`